lannes/Flutter-AdaptiveCards/example/README.md

 2023 07

+* hostconfig colors are ARGB so an alpha channel is always needed
 * Added sample `onOpenUrl` and `onSubmit` handlers to the top level Adaptive Objects in the examples.
   * OpenUrl now actually opens a browser in the example program.
 * Added text selection enablement in the main examples.